-151. Because Mr. Meadows as Chief of Staff at the White House was so inextricably involved in the President's decision-making, "[s]ubjecting [him] to the congressional subpoena power would be akin to requiring the President himself to appear before Congress on matters relating to the performance of his constitutionally assigned executive functions."
+- 187. Because Mr. Meadows as Chief of Staff at the White House was so inextricably involved in the President's decision-making, "[s]ubjecting [him] to the congressional subpoena power would be akin to requiring the President himself to appear before Congress on matters relating to the performance of his constitutionally assigned executive functions."
 Assertion of executive privilege, 23 Op.
-O.L.C. at 5.

-152. Despite Mr. Meadows' role as Chief of Staff, the Select Committee, both implicitly in its subpoena and explicitly in its letters to Mr. Meadows, has rejected any claim of testimonial immunity, demanded that Mr. Meadows appear for testimony, and threatened to refer him for contempt of Congress if he declines.

-153. This demand and the attending threat contravene Mr. Meadows' testimonial immunity as a senior executive official.
+O.L.C. at 5. - 188.
+Despite Mr. Meadows's role as Chief of Staff, the Select Committee, both implicitly in its subpoena and explicitly in its letters to Mr. Meadows, has rejected any claim of testimonial immunity, demanded that Mr. Meadows appear for testimony, and threatened to refer him for contempt of Congress if he declines. - 189.
+This demand and the attending threat contravene Mr. Meadows's testimonial immunity as a senior executive official.

-E. Compelled production under the Verizon Subpoena would violate the Fourth Amendment.
+G. Compelled Production under the Verizon Subpoena Would Violate the Fourth Amendment.

-154. The Verizon Subpoena instructs Verizon to produce subscriber information and cell phone data associated with the phone number previously used by Mr. Meadows.

-155. On December 5, 2021, Mr. Meadows received a letter dated December 2 from Verizon Security Subpoena Compliance notifying him of its duty to comply with the subpoena.
+- 190. The Verizon Subpoena instructs Verizon to produce subscriber information and cell phone data associated with the phone number previously used by Mr. Meadows. - 191.
+On December 5, 2021, Mr. Meadows received a letter dated December 2 from Verizon Security Subpoena Compliance notifying him of its duty to comply with the subpoena.
 The letter provided that Verizon would comply with the subpoena unless it "receives a court document challenging the subpoena by December 15, 2021."